-An unconventional gem of a magazine, and a must-have for anyone interested in the Rohingya experience, documentary photography, visual anthropology, human rights and refugee studies.
+An essential publication for anyone interested in the Rohingya experience, community-led photography, visual anthropology, human rights, and refugee studies.

 “Even though I know a good deal about the realities Rohingya refugees face, I learned so much more by reading this inaugural issue of Rohingyatographer.” — Prof Tom Arcaro, Elon University

 “Please support this initiative by the Rohingya youth in the refugee camp.
-Your little support will help them to unleash their potential into opportunities.” — Aung Kyaw Moe, Advisor @ Ministry of Human Rights - National United Government of Myanmar
+Your little support will help them to unleash their potential into opportunities.” — Aung Kyaw Moe, Ministry of Human Rights, National United Government of Myanmar

 Photo by Shahida Win